James Hall (historian): Combermere Abbey

 Hall also edited "The Book of the Abbot of Combermere", published in 1896.
 The book is a collection of leases and rent rolls from 1289 to 1529 relating to Combermere Abbey, which owned a quarter of Nantwich, copied by the final abbot, John Massey, and others.
-Hall was granted access to the documents by Robert Wellington Stapleton-Cotton, Viscount Combermere, the abbey's owner.
+Hall was granted access to the documents by Robert Wellington Stapleton-Cotton, 3rd Viscount Combermere, the abbey's owner.

-Stapleton-Cotton later gave him access to other material relating to the abbey – which resulted in the manuscript, The History of Combermere, Newhall Township and the Village of Wrenbury – but died in 1898 before this history could be completed.
+Viscount Combermere later gave him access to other material relating to the abbey – which resulted in the manuscript, The History of Combermere, Newhall Township and the Village of Wrenbury – but died in 1898 before this history could be completed.
 It was never published, as Hall had been relying on the viscount's sponsorship of the project.
 Walter Hall attempted to bring the work out in 1939, but was prevented by paper shortages during the Second World War.
 At this date, the Reverend A. L. Moir, vicar of St Mary's and St Michael's, Burleydam, also attempted to obtain the manuscript for publication without success.
 The manuscript, which ran to 780 foolscap sheets and covered many of the small settlements near the abbey, has since been lost.